PlanetDestroyyer/CURD-in-Node.JS/README.md

 ## Step 2: Install Express

-Use the following command to install Express.js:
+Use the following command to install Express.js and BodyParser:

 ```bash
 npm install express body-parser